Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Main compactness theorem

 \begin{corollary} For $\kappa$ small enough, the following holds.
 After extracting a subsequence,the family $\seqk{f}$ converges to a non-constant holomorphic map $f_\infty$ so that,

-\end{corollary} \begin{proof} The Lemma \ref{lem:HolBound} guarantees that we can apply the results on pseudo holomorphic cuves obtained in appendix \ref{app:phol}.
+\end{corollary} \begin{proof} The Lemma \ref{lem:HolBound} guarantees that we can apply the results on pseudoholomorphic cuves obtained in appendix \ref{app:phol}.
 More precisely, we split the discussion in the two cases described in the beginning of this paragraph:

 {\em Case 1:} We are in the free boundary case and we apply Theorem \ref{theo:holoFB} to get the result.

 {\em Case 2:} In this case, let us consider $W_k=W_A(\gamma_k)$ defined in Definition~\ref{sss:BoundaryConditions}.
 By the hypotheses \ref{hyp:lcbd1} and \ref{hyp:lcbd2}, the totally real submanifold $W_k$ converges smoothly to a totally real submanifold.
 We can now apply Theorem \ref{theo:holoBB} to get the result.